JoelMartinm/sql-data-warehouse-project/README.md

 The warehouse follows a modern **medallion-style design** and includes detailed stages of ingestion, transformation, integration, and modelling.
 It also features a clean business-oriented star schema, making it suitable for analytics, reporting, and BI tools.

 ---
+### Credits
+This project is inspired by the work of **Baraa Salkni**, whose structure and approach helped shape the design and direction of this data warehouse project.
 ## Data Architecture
 <img width="3064" height="2360" alt="image" src="https://github.com/user-attachments/assets/27f7ec98-c3b9-436b-9349-bb60807c833d" />